There is no reason you can’t include your input into world change.

 Because we are individuals, how we express ourselves will feel unique.
 This means the difference between uniqueness and individuality is not always easy to show.
 Since how we express ourselves is very very personal: even within the act of expressing oneself in a trendy sort of way.
 It’s still your way.

 When a person tries to be a Unique Individual, they then discover they are alone; they stand out.
 To stand out means to be separate.
 When a person is standing up as an Individual, they can still be part of the Crowd.

 People use uniqueness to method resist a mass-market society, but quickly discover they are pushed to the side and seemingly lose their power in trying to be unique.

 So a trick is:

 Be unique in your style yes: but don’t be afraid to be part of the crowd either.
-In part and at times: even the unique person needs to blend into society for some support.
+In part and at times: even the most unique person needs society for some support.
 Remember this blending of being a Unique Individual as you step into a better lifestyle.
 Be wise enough to use what others create and extend it in as part of your life.
 This saves energy in not having to create everything on your own; it will give you more time to be unique.
 Be brave enough to add in your dash of style and modifications.